themotleyfool/rfcs/drafts/x-scheduled-update-publishing.md

 Scheduled publishing currently only effectively allows you to schedule new pages.
-If you schedule a revision for currently published page the page will be unpublished in the process.
+If you schedule a revision for a currently published page, the page will be unpublished in the process.
 This behavior limits the feature's funtionality to only new pages or pages that can be unpublished until the new publish time.